v-federicoar/samples/solutions/azure-machine-configuration/README.md

 echo $URL_WIN_CONTENT
 ```
 ### Generate Policies
-On linux-policy.ps1, change the ContentUri for the content of $URL_LX_CONTENT and ManagedIdentityResourceId by $POLICY_USER_ASSIGNED_IDENTITY
+On linux-policy.ps1, change the ContentUri for the content of $URL_LX_CONTENT and ManagedIdentityResourceId by $POLICY_DOWNLOAD_USER_ASSIGNED_IDENTITY
-On windows-policy.ps1, change the ContentUri for the content of $URL_WIN_CONTENT and ManagedIdentityResourceId by $POLICY_USER_ASSIGNED_IDENTITY
+On windows-policy.ps1, change the ContentUri for the content of $URL_WIN_CONTENT and ManagedIdentityResourceId by $POLICY_DOWNLOAD_USER_ASSIGNED_IDENTITY

 ```powershell
    # Generate Policy Definition